leontoeides/google_maps/README.md

 # Change Log

-* 0.4.1: Some internal restructuring to make the library more consistent.
-Improved the comments for documentation.
+* 0.4.1: 2020-02-05: Some internal restructuring to make the library more consistent.
+Improved many comments for better documentation.

 * 0.4.0: ⚠ **Breaking change**: API keys are no longer passed directly to Google Maps requests.
 Now, a structure containing your API key, and several